wp-plugins/speed-contact-bar/README.txt

 = I want to display this and that.
 How can I add it? =

+If you are a developer please read 'Other Notes'.
+You will find a documentation about the hooks of the Speed Contact Bar.
+That way you can easily insert your own content into the bar.

-Please write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
+If you do not know how to use PHP please write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
 We will try to take a look and answer as soon as possible.

 = I want to switch off the contact bar for a while without losing all settings.
 How? =